dwave-examples/crop-rotation/README.md

 that will be saved as `output.png`.

+### Generating problem instances

+To generate random problem instances for testing, type:

+    python problem_gen.py NROWS NCOLS

+where NROWS and NCOLS provide the dimensions of a 2D plot grid.
+Additional parameters are described by:

+    python problem_gen.py --help

+The random problem file will be written to stdout.

 ## Code overview

 We frame the problem of crop rotation as an optimization problem with the